Dense Phase Advantages

-Due to very low velocity, pipeline life is usually several years, requiring little to no maintenance.
+Due to very low velocity, pipeline life is extended, requiring little to no maintenance.
 In addition, most dense phase pneumatic conveying systems have few wearing parts, reducing the need for spare parts and maintenance.
-The combination of these factors result in reliable operating conditions with minimal down time.
+The combination of these factors contribute to minimal maintenance and down time.

 3. Low Pipe Wear

 As material is conveyed in a solid form, only a small percentage of particles conveyed are in contact with the pipe reducing pipe wear.
-This is important in conveying materials such as sand which can wear a hole in a pipe within several days.
+This is important in conveying materials such as sand which is highly abrasive.

-There is a relationship between velocity and pipe wear as follows:
+The relationship between velocity and pipe wear is as follows:

 System B operates at 2.5 M/S